Miss Rodeo Canada- The Beginnings

 • Miss Rodeo Canada 2006, Aleaha More, was previously the Manitoba High School Queen in 2000.

 • The smallest pageants: In 2003 and 2014, the Miss Rodeo Canada organization only had two qualifying contestants - (Shannon McCarthy and Breanna Ernst in 2003) and (Bronwen Bowhay and Nicole Briggs in 2014).

-• Three of our Miss Rodeo Canada queens were previously Calgary Stampede Royalty.
-Sis Thacker, Karina Tees, and Tara Sergerie.
+• Four of our Miss Rodeo Canada queens were previously Calgary Stampede Royalty.
+Sis Thacker, Karina Tees, Tara Sergerie, and Jaden Holle.

 • Medicine Hat brought us EIGHT Miss Rodeo Canada queens: Susan Hargrave, Shelley (Sodero) Chomistek, Dode Minor, Wendi Lund (Paget), Andrea Johnston, Aleaha More, Ali Mullin and Brittney Chomistek.

 • Samantha Stokes, Miss Rodeo Canada 2016, was the first Queen to be invited to Nova Scotia!